 La Posada will require future funding, and the Philanthropy team at CCDSD is writing grants for both public and private funding sources.
 CCDSD also has three appeals throughout the year that help with monetary donalions for all the programs.
 Securing both public and private grants will support La Posada and help sustain the program.
-CCDSD is also the recipient of a 52 million grant from the City of Carisbad to expand the building to include women and children.
-Ourchards the activity study to look at the current structures and how an expansion will be possible.
+CCDSD is also that recipient of a \$2 million grant from the City of Carlsbad to expand the building to include women and children.
+Currently, CCDSD is working to start a feasibility study look at the urrent structures and how an expansion will be possible.
 With a possible expansion at La Posada there will be more funding opportunities available to support unhoused women and children.